 Qantas checked baggage allowance with kids

-When flying with an infant (aged <2), there's no additional checked baggage allowance for the child on Australian domestic flights.
+When flying with an infant (aged under 2), there's no additional checked baggage allowance for the child on Australian domestic flights.

 On both domestic and international flights, travelling with an infant does allow you check-in three specific 'infant items' as defined by Qantas.

-These include a stroller, a collapsible cot or bassinet, and a car seat or baby capsule: each weighing up to 32kg.
+These include a collapsible stroller or push chair, a collapsible cot or bassinet, and a car seat or baby capsule: each weighing up to 32kg.

 Children aged two and above instead receive the same baggage allowance as adults – which is only fair, given their journey costs the same as an adult fare – and the same applies to an infant occupying their own seat.

-There's one addition, however: two 'child items' can be checked per child flying (over and above their standard baggage allowance): being a car seat, and a collapsible stroller.
+There's one addition, however: two 'child items' can be checked per child flying (over and above the standard baggage allowance), this being a car seat, a collapsible stroller or push chair.